 Exact numbers of these creatures are not known, but they are considered threatened due to people wanting them as pets, human consumption (the meat is considered a delicacy) and loss of habitat.

-The Palawan Bearcat – a most unique type of Civet Cat
+The Palawan Bearcat – a most unusual Civet Cat

 Natives call this creature the binturong, others call it the Malay Civet Cat – and it’s actually a bear, not a cat at all.